nateeo/voxspell-2.0/README.md

 If you qualify for the next level (getting 9 out of 10 on the quiz) and then review the one word you got wrong, you still have access to the video reward and next level.

+###shop!
+You earn coins every time you spell words.
+Use these coins to unlock new videos and items!
+You can also get bonus coins for completing a level with a high accuracy.

 ###achievements
 You can unlock achievements by completing levels and doing other things!
 Basically improving your spelling and advancing through the levels will net you achievements.
 For full information, see the manual.